Frequently Asked Questions

 What forms of payment do you accept?

 We accept debit and all major credit cards (your ID must match the card).
 We also accept Apple Pay and Google Pay.
-We will accept cash but prefer cards in order to minimize transmission of COVID-19 through potentially contaminated items.
-For your convenience you are welcome to include a gratuity for your artist on your card transaction or through Venmo or CashApp.
+For your convenience you are welcome to include a gratuity for your artist on your credit or debit card transaction or tip them through their personal Venmo or CashApp.

 Do your artists use vegan tattoo inks?